jstayton/jquery-marcopolo/README.md

     _Default:_ {}

-    When a function is provided it is evaluated for every request, thus allows to provide dynamic additional query arguments.
-The provided function must return an _object_.
+    When a function is used, it's called for every request, allowing the data to be dynamic.
+An _object_ must be returned.

     _Parameters:_